Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 The model processes the Title and Body embeddings through two separate streams.
 These streams are then integrated using a Multi-Head Self-Attention (MHSA) mechanism.
 The core idea is that the attention mechanism can dynamically weigh the importance of the title versus the body depending on the context.
 For instance, a short, distinct title might carry more weight than a long, vague body text.

 ##### Regularization and Overfitting
 Initial training runs revealed significant overfitting.
 The model's validation performance rapidly deteriorated below the MLP baseline after only a few epochs.
 This demonstrated the "double-edged sword" of attention mechanisms: while they offer high expressivity, they allow the model to easily memorize the relatively small dataset of ~100k samples.
-Standard regularization techniques—such as increased dropout, weight decay, and aggressive learning rate schedulers—yielded limited success.
+Standard regularization techniques, such as increased dropout, weight decay, and aggressive learning rate schedulers yielded limited success.

-Notable improvement came from implementing a different loss function—`Assymetric Loss` (ASL) [@benbaruch2021asymmetriclossmultilabelclassification].
+Notable improvement came from implementing a different loss function, namely `Assymetric Loss` (ASL) [@benbaruch2021asymmetriclossmultilabelclassification].
 In multi-label classification with many classes, the "negative" samples (tags not present) vastly outnumber the "positive" ones.
 Standard Cross Entropy allows